The Row Boat Idea

-There is a beautiful town in Germany just outside of Frankfurt called Bad Homburg.
-Within this town is a recently completed library called Stadtbibliothek – Bad Homburg – a beautiful facility with a children’s area that includes a wonderful small boat.
-This idea drove a decision to obtain a boat for our own library at Tenafly High School to be used mainly with our child development (Tiger Cubs) program.
-See our students along with the toddlers in our own row-boat, and read the story of how it got to Tenafly.
-We have installed wheels on the boat and our Tiger Cubs get a ride back to class through the hallways in the boat after each has checked out a book.
+There is a beautiful town in Germany just outside of Frankfurt called Bad Homburg with recently completed library (Stadtbibliothek, Bad Homburg.)
+In children’s area there is a wonderful small boat.
+This idea drove a decision to obtain a boat for our own library at Tenafly High School to be used with our child development (Tiger Cubs) program.
+We have installed wheels on the boat and our Tiger Cubs get a ride back to class through the hallways after each has checked out a book.
 It is great fun for the cubs, the high school students and the adults.

 Many thanks to Ms. Carela for this write-up in Learning in Tenafly :